Wednesday, 26 February 2014

 #bitcointraders-bots

-on freenode>The space of time between closing your position and opening a new one actually makes your margin naked.
+>The space of time between closing your position and opening a new one actually makes your margin naked.
 Thats right, there is nothing backing it for several minutes.
 There isn't really a feasible way to take advantage of this unless you spend thousands of BTC, and in which case, bitfinex would probably halt the engine and reverse the trades like they did before.